 (2) The Registrar may require an applicant to provide such information as the Registrar considers necessary in any particular case, and may require the applicant to verify the information by statutory declaration.

-[Section 131 amended by No. 30 of 2003 s.
+[Section 131 amended: No. 30 of 2003 s.
 39.]

 132. Notice of decision on registration application